 Realistically, what are the chances your project will be successful?
 Is there a lot of competition?
 Is there a reasonable demand?
 Look for people who've pursued a similar project in the past?
 How well did they do?

-What will my life and business look like if I complete this project?
+Ask yourself what your life and business look like if you complete this project.

 If this is a significant project, then successfully completing it will likely change your life or your business in some way.
 How will the completion of your project impact your life or your business?
 Will the outcome move your business and your life in a direction that makes your happy?